Employers’ guide to encouraging employee vaccination

 Studies show the most effective vaccine messaging comes from an attitude of listening, empathy and conversation.
 Acknowledge that the choice is still the individual’s; you are simply sharing the facts to help them make an informed decision.

 Effective messaging angles

-- “Get Back to the Things You Love.”
+- “Safely get back to the things you love.”
 We’re all tired of wearing masks and isolating!
-Example: Vaccinations can help us get back to the activities we love, spending time with family and friends, traveling and going to events.
+Example: Vaccinations can help us safely resume the activities we love, spending time with family and friends, traveling and going to events.

 - “Vaccination is the safest way to build immunity.”
 Getting vaccinated is a much safer way to build protection than contracting COVID-19.
 Example: COVID-19 can have serious, long-term or life-threatening complications, and there is no way to know how COVID-19 will affect you.
 And if you get infected, you could spread the disease to friends, family and others around you.

-- “Freedom to Travel and Attend Events.”
+- “Freedom to travel and attend events.”
 You should absolutely emphasize that the main benefit of getting vaccinated is to avoid getting sick and spreading a deadly illness.
 However, vaccination will also be a necessity for participation in some activities.
-Example: Vaccination may be required in the future for domestic or international travel — or possibly even to attend concerts or sporting events.
+Example: Vaccination may be required in the future for domestic or international travel — and even to attend some concerts or sporting events.

 DOs and DON’Ts

 - DO acknowledge that it is normal to have questions and concerns.